Shania Twain (album): Content

 Five songs were originally recorded by other artists.
 "There Goes the Neighborhood" was recorded by Joe Diffie in 1990, "When He Leaves You" was a single for Donna Meade in 1989, "You Lay a Whole Lot of Love on Me" was recorded by Con Hunley in 1980 and Tom Jones in 1983, "Still Under the Weather" was recorded by Andy Williams in 1990, and "What Made You Say That" was recorded by Wayne Massey in 1989.
 In her 2011 autobiography, From This Moment On, Twain expressed displeasure with her debut studio album, revealing that she had very little creative control and was frustrated with being unable to showcase her songwriting abilities.
 However, she did co-write one song on the album titled "God Ain't Gonna Getcha for That".

+Singles

+"What Made You Say That" was released on March 6, 1993 as the lead single from the album and Twain's debut single.
+The song peaked at number 55 on the Billboard Hot Country Singles & Tracks and number 78 on the RPM Canadian Country Tracks chart.
+The song received attention due to its music video, which prominently showed her midriff.
+The music video was banned by CMT with the network claiming it was too suggestive, though this was later retracted.

+"Dance with the One That Brought You" was released as the second single from the album on July 13, 1993.
+It reached the peak position of number 55 on the Hot Country Singles & Tracks and in Canada, it reached number 70 on the RPM Canadian Country Tracks chart.
+Its music video received attention for its high-profile director and guest actor; actor Sean Penn filmed the music video while Charles Durning made an appearance.

+"You Lay a Whole Lot of Love on Me" was sent to country radio on September 7, 1993 as the third and final single from Shania Twain.
+The song failed to enter the country charts in either the US or Canada.
+A music video was released for the song.
+The song was later released in 1994 in Europe as the only single from the Shania Twain album.

 Critical reception

 Shania Twain received favorable reviews from critics.
 Rolling Stone gave the album a positive review, noting that although she had a long way to go, "attention must be paid".
 On the other end, Thom Owens of AllMusic gave the album a mixed but mostly negative review, calling it a bland album that even Twain's vocals are "too showy to make any of these mediocre songs stick."